juliangut/generator-barephp/README.md

 * QA utilities (Linting, PHPCS, PHPMD, PHPCPD, Climb, Security-checker) configured and integrated into Grunt
 * Basic annotated kickoff code (with tests)
 * Basic documentation structure in Markdown
-* License selector
+* License selection

 > And many, many more to come

 #### Quick assistant

-The number of options and tools configured is getting quite long so a new quick/fast mode has been introduced.

-This mode asks you the basics and does its best assuming the rest of the answers for you to get the project environment ready faster.
+The number of options and tools configured is getting quite long, for that reason there is a quick/fast mode.
+This fast mode will ask you the basics and try to do its best guessing the rest of the answers for you to get the project environment ready faster.

+### Subsequent executions

+After first generator use following executions will use `composer.json` contents as defaults, so any outside change to that file will be reflected in the generator automatically.

+You can always go back running generator being sure your changes won't be lost.

 ## Getting Started